jaydeethree/hassio-juicepassproxy/README.md

 * Ignore EnelX: True
 * Update UDPC: False
 * Juicebox ID: The serial number of your Juicebox.
 If you don't know the serial number you can telnet into your Juicebox on port 2000 and run the command `get email.name_address` to retrieve it.
 Yes, really - `get email.name_address` is how you get the serial number.
-* JuicePassProxy Host: The IP address of your Home Assistant instance that's running this add-on.

 No matter which mode you use, you will also need to configure the MQTT options so that JuicePassProxy can send data to Home Assistant.